South Jersey Financial Fraud Lawyer

 - Credit/debit card fraud, where unauthorized purchases are made on an individual’s card account

-- Skimming, or the stealing of card information during a legitimate transaction
+- Skimming, or the stealing of card information at the point of sale during a legitimate transaction

 - Advance fee schemes, where an individual is asked to pay fees up front (such as a “finder’s fee” or administration fee) in exchange for assistance with securing work, loans, contracts, etc.

-- Funds transfer schemes, where a person is asked to receive funds into their account and then transfer the funds onward to another account; the only “real” funds are those of the scheme target, which are usually quickly withdrawn from the account they are sent to
+- Funds transfer schemes, where a person is asked to receive funds into their account and then transfer the funds onward to another account (but where the only “real” funds are those of the scheme target, which are usually quickly withdrawn from the account they are sent to)

-At Gelman Law, we get to work quickly in defending our clients’ rights and interests when they are accused of financial fraud crimes.
-Because of the extra scrutiny being applied to financial transactions during the COVID-19 crisis due to concerns of fraud and people being taken advantage of, you may find yourself under investigation or even accused of or charged with a crime for conduct you undertook in good faith.
-Regardless of the circumstances, you deserve aggressive, skilled legal representation that will make sure your freedom and future aren’t left to chance.
+At Gelman Law, we get to work quickly when our clients are accused of financial fraud crimes.
+We recognize that people make mistakes and that some defendants find themselves charged with financial fraud crimes even for conduct they undertook in good faith.
+Regardless of the circumstances, you deserve aggressive, skilled legal representation that will fight to defend your rights and make sure your freedom and future aren’t left to chance.

-The South Jersey financial fraud lawyer at Gelman Law, LLC will fight to obtain the best possible outcome in your case, whether that involves a plea bargain, a reduction or dismissal of your charges, or an acquittal at trial.
+A South Jersey financial fraud lawyer at Gelman Law, LLC will fight to obtain the best possible outcome in your case, whether that involves a plea bargain, a reduction or dismissal of your charges, an acquittal at trial, or a compelling case for lenient sentencing.
 We will never push you to accept an outcome for the sole purpose of resolving your case.
 Instead, we are prepared to leave no stone unturned to make sure that you receive the best possible outcome in your case.

-Schedule a Consultation Today with the South Jersey Financial Fraud Lawyers of Gelman Law
+Schedule a Consultation Today with the South Jersey Financial Fraud Lawyers at Gelman Law, LLC

-Being charged with financial fraud in the midst of a health crisis that has also left millions of people out of work or facing reduced incomes means that you may face serious punishment and consequences in the event of conviction.
+Being charged with financial fraud means facing serious consequences in the event of conviction.
 You need an aggressive legal defense to protect your rights, freedom, and future.
-Don’t wait another day to begin fighting against your charges.
-Contact Gelman Law, LLC today to schedule a no-cost, no-obligation case evaluation to talk to a South Jersey financial fraud lawyer about your legal rights and options.
+Don’t wait another day to begin fighting against financial fraud charges.
+Contact Gelman Law, LLC today to schedule a no-cost, no-obligation case evaluation and talk to a South Jersey financial fraud lawyer about your legal rights and options.

 Frequently Asked Questions about Financial Fraud in New Jersey

 Possibly.
-If you are convicted of your criminal charges, as a part of your sentence the court may impose something called restitution.
-Restitution is money that you pay to the victims of your crime to compensate them for the financial losses they suffered as a result of your criminal activity.
+If you are convicted of your criminal charges, the court may impose something called restitution as part of your sentence.
+Restitution is money that you pay to the victims of your crime to compensate them for the financial losses they suffered as a result of the criminal activity you’re accused of committing.